ff2400t/rtodo/README.md

 `l` - load a search
 `a` - save a search to be reused later
 `~` - Help
+`:` - Goto mode similar to vim or helix
 `Ctrl+d` - Clear out the current input in search or while editing a task

 ## Searching